thekevinscott/Glasswing/js/templates/pages/content-panel.md

 Over time, the system can learn a particular radiologist's preferences for layouts.
 For instance, a radiologist might have a particular process for reading a CT vs. an MRI.

 Mimicing the Smart Reading protocol in PACS, the Content Panel will determine the most relevant information to display for a particular modality based on a radiologist's past history.
 The panel will automatically display that information and will improve over time as it learns a radiologist's preferences.

-“Thats a good idea, especially if I can switch between different priors when I work, and if I can see the referral information” Asmussen
-44:12?

-38:20 - "its brought the two reports together for me. that's nice" -- christine